MicrosoftDocs/quantum-docs/articles/further-reading-qdk.md

 + Lucas, Andrew.
 (2014) Ising formulations of many NP problems.
 Frontiers in Physics.

 ## Advanced topics

+If you want to go the extra mile, the following publications go deeper into more specific concepts and at a scientific research level.

 ### Elementary techniques for building controlled gates